-Eric Berger, MD is a psychiatrist in private practice in New Haven who also works at the CT Mental Health Center and is on the Yale clinical faculty.
+Eric Berger, MD is a psychiatrist in private practice in New Haven who is retired form the CT Mental Health Center.
 He graduated from Yale in 1966, New York University School of Medicine in 1971, and the Yale Psychiatry Residency Program in 1976.
 New Haven, CT.

 Elizabeth Carney is currently on the board of the Brunswick School Parents' Association.
 Elizabeth received a BA in Economics from Harvard, where she also played field hockey for the Crimson.
 Her son Tyler plays squash at Yale.
 New Canaan, CT.

 Tom Clayton is a Managing Director at A & M Capital Partners.
 Tom graduated from Yale and received a JD from The Yale Law School.
 Tom was captain of the Yale University Men's squash team in 1989 and is currently on the Board of Skillman Associates.
 He is Co-Chair of the Squash Haven board.
 Rye, NY.